pprabhu78/Streamline/docs/ProgrammingGuideDLSS.md

 // and established while evaluating DLSS SR Image Quality for your Application.
 // It will be set to DSSPreset::eDefault if unspecified.
-// Please Refer to section 3.12 of the DLSS Programming Guide for details. dlssOptions.dlaaPreset = sl::DLSSPreset::ePresetA;
+// Please Refer to section 3.12 of the DLSS Programming Guide for details. dlssOptions.dlaaPreset = sl::DLSSPreset::ePresetK;
-dlssOptions.qualityPreset = sl::DLSSPreset::ePresetD;
+dlssOptions.qualityPreset = sl::DLSSPreset::ePresetK;
-dlssOptions.balancedPreset = sl::DLSSPreset::ePresetD;
+dlssOptions.balancedPreset = sl::DLSSPreset::ePresetK;
-dlssOptions.performancePreset = sl::DLSSPreset::ePresetD;
+dlssOptions.performancePreset = sl::DLSSPreset::ePresetK;
-dlssOptions.ultraPerformancePreset = sl::DLSSPreset::ePresetA;
+dlssOptions.ultraPerformancePreset = sl::DLSSPreset::ePresetF;
 // These are populated based on user selection in the UI dlssOptions.mode = myUI->getDLSSMode(); // e.g. sl::eDLSSModeBalanced;
 dlssOptions.outputWidth = myUI->getOutputWidth();    // e.g 1920;